-A comprehensive classroom training along with practical, hands-on instruction on forklift operation and safety.
-Course covers state and federal regulations and proper operator training.
-Students are awarded a certification card upon successful completion.
-Prerequisite: DET 100.
+A comprehensive classroom training with practical, and hands-on instruction on forklift operation and safety.
+Course covers state and federal regulations.
+For successful completion student must be 18 and pass both practical and hands on exams.

 Mobile Electrical Systems I (7)